 Victoria Gethin is a family law Partner, based in Stephensons’ Manchester office.
 She is highly experienced in cases relating to child care law, particularly where local authorities take steps to remove a child from their parents.
 She has represented both parents and local authorities in a number of complex, sensitive and high-profile cases.

 As a member of the Greater Manchester Family Criminal Interface Group and the Greater Manchester Family Courts Forum on Domestic Violence, Victoria is an expert on domestic abuse law, giving advice and training to organisations and the Citizens Advice Bureau.
 She has appeared on ITV Granada Reports commenting on the draft domestic abuse bill and the proposal to enshrine 'Clare’s Law' in statute and its role in better protecting victims of domestic abuse.

-She is also an authority on legal matters relating to child abuse and recently appeared on ITV’s Granada Reports discussing NSPCC statistics.
+She is also an authority on legal matters relating to child abuse and appeared on ITV’s Granada Reports discussing NSPCC statistics.